1. Home

-Runners' diarrhea is the term for the group of diarrhea-related symptoms brought on by intense or prolonged exercise.
-This decidedly unpleasant phenomenon may manifest itself through intestinal cramping, loose and frequent stools, fecal incontinence, and (on rare occasions) rectal bleeding.
-These symptoms may appear during or after exercising and are most common when the exercise type is that of long-distance running.
+In addition to intestinal cramping or loose and frequent stools, this decidedly unpleasant phenomenon may manifest itself through fecal incontinence and (on rare occasions) rectal bleeding.
+These symptoms may appear during or after exercising and are most common when people engage in long-distance running.

 Avoid Known Triggers

 There are several identifiable factors that affect your gut’s motility, thereby increasing the frequency of intestinal contractions and resulting in diarrhea symptoms.
-Thus the basic recommendations for reducing the risk of runners' diarrhea have to do with avoiding these factors:
+Thus, the basic recommendations for reducing the risk of runners' diarrhea have to do with avoiding these factors:

 • Don’t eat two hours before exercise.